-We’ve been fascinated by their unique take on food.
-Loco Moco, Kalua Pork and Hawaiian Macaroni Salad are all very tasty island recipes we have featured on GypsyPlate.
-So we were pretty geared up to try another very common Hawaiian dish, this time with chicken.
+I’ve been fascinated by their unique take on food.
+Loco Moco, Kalua Pork and Hawaiian Macaroni Salad are all very tasty island recipes I have featured on GypsyPlate.
+So I was pretty geared up to try another very common Hawaiian dish, this time with chicken.

 What is Shoyu Chicken?